IBM/ibm-licensing-operator/docs2/Content/Preparing_for_installation.md

  *_where m stands for Millicores, and Mi for Mebibytes_

- **Note:** You can modify the limits for thee Deployment for Application by editing the IBMLicensing instance.
+ **Note:** You can modify the limits and requests for the application deployment by editing the IBMLicensing instance.
 For more information, see [Configuration](Configuration.md).

 **Related links**